-A law firm secretary in secretary won over $120,000 in an overtime lawsuit against a former employer.
+A law firm secretary recently won over $120,000 in an overtime lawsuit against a former employer.
 Many companies fail to pay their receptionist or secretary overtime as required by law.
 Click to learn more.

 Can companies pay overtime based on pay periods, rather than workweeks?
 Under the federal FLSA, the answer is no – and stiff penalties may apply. click to learn more.